UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 ### Core Objectives

 **Voice Control**
-- LLM model runs on PC
+- LLM runs on PC
-- ROS 2 node on Jetson receives HTTP commands
+- ROS2 node on Jetson receives HTTP commands
 - Commands converted to `/cmd_vel` twist messages
 - basic commands like "start", "stop" and "turn left"
 - Advanced commands like "turn left with speed of 0.3 at the angle of 30 degrees"